 - Two-speed with two-capacitor type.

 These motors can be used for various purposes depending upon the need of the user.
 The starting, speed/torque characteristics of each of the above motors can be analyzed before employing them in work.
-In my next article, let us discuss about the shaded-pole single-phase motors.

 A/C-D/C Machines by A.K & B.L.
 Theraja.